upflow-eu/upflow-eu.github.io/content/experiment/blogs/LeavingPort.md

 type: blogs
 author: "David Schlaphorst"
 featured_image: ""
-summary: "Yesterday we finally left the port."
+summary: "Today we finally left the port."
 ---

 {{< figure src="/blogs/Ship_bridge.png" caption="The ship on its way along the Tagus river towards the open Ocean." >}}